-In addition, in June 2015, the Icelandic Government announced a comprehensive strategy for capital account liberalisation which entailed a threefold plan towards the removal of capital controls.
-One of the main objectives of the threefold plan is maintaining economic and financial stability in Iceland, which includes mitigating the risk of capital flight from customers who have not been able to transfer their deposits and/or Offshore Krona Assets due to the current capital controls.
-In March 2017, the Icelandic Government announced that the capital controls would to a large extent be removed.
-For further information see risk the factor below entitled "The Bank's operating environment is subject to capital controls, which have mostly been lifted.
-If the capital control regime is removed in a manner which fails to protect the Icelandic economy from the negative impact of its removal this could have material adverse effect on the Bank's business".
-There is no assurance that the lifting of the capital controls will not affect the funding of Icelandic banks as a result of the withdrawal of deposits by such customers.
-If the Icelandic Government's strategy for capital account liberalisation progresses too quickly, or in a manner which fails to protect the Icelandic financial sector from the negative impact of its removal, there is a risk that Icelandic banks could be adversely affected.
+The Icelandic Government has announced its intention to manage the gradual lifting of the capital controls without jeopardising Iceland's economic and financial stability, which includes mitigating the risk of capital flight from customers who have not been able to transfer their deposits and/or Offshore Krona Assets due to the current capital controls.
+However, there is no assurance that the gradual lifting of the capital controls will not affect the funding of Icelandic banks as a result of the withdrawal of deposits by such customers.
+If the Icelandic Government's strategy for capital account liberalisation progresses too quickly, or in a manner which fails to protect the Icelandic financial sector from the negative impact of its removal, there is a risk that Icelandic banks could be adversely affected - for further information, see risk factor below entitled "Icelandic laws and rules on foreign exchange - capital controls".